ttImp/FullwoodHackAcademy/README.md

 1.  **Ian will now demonstrate how to modify the `Admin` cookie value in your Edge browser's Developer Tools (Application tab, Cookies section).**
     * **Context:** If the `Admin` cookie is set to `0` for a regular user, what do you think setting it to `1` might do?
 This is a common, but very insecure, way for websites to manage user roles.
-    * **Observe:** After Ian changes the cookie value and you refresh the page, do you notice any any new features or different content on the website?
+    * **Observe:** After Ian changes the cookie value and you refresh the page, do you notice any new features or different content on the website?
 Has your level of access changed?

 ---